 Does the thought of another budgeting cycle feel overwhelming?
 At Anderson ZurMuehlen, we understand the budgeting process can be challenging, especially when funding streams are unpredictable given the ever-changing economy.
-We understand that as a nonprofit, sustainability and liquidity is key, and we also know a well-formulated budget can help accomplish those objectives.
+We understand that as a nonprofit, sustainability and liquidity is key, and we also know a well-formulated, effective budget can help accomplish those objectives.
 Sounds easy, right?
 We know it’s not.
 That’s why we are providing some helpful tips to ensure your budget process is successful:

 - Don’t recreate the wheel.
 Start with analyzing actual results for the past two or three years, and use those results as a starting point.

 - Start with the “knowns” and add the “what ifs”.
 Ask questions such as:

 - What other funding might be received that is not currently budgeted?

 - Are there additional fundraising efforts being planned?

 - Are there any funding sources that will not be continuing?